Geneva Conventions: History

-The former proposal led to the establishment of the Red Cross in Geneva.
-The latter led to the 1864 Geneva Convention, the first codified international treaty that covered the sick and wounded soldiers on the battlefield.
+The former proposal led to the establishment of the International Committee of the Red Cross (ICRC) in Geneva.
+The latter led to the 1864 Geneva Convention, which was the first codified international treaty that covered the sick and wounded soldiers on the battlefield.
 On 22 August 1864, the Swiss government invited the governments of all European countries, as well as the United States, Brazil, and Mexico, to attend an official diplomatic conference.
-Sixteen countries sent a total of twenty-six delegates to Geneva.
-On 22 August 1864, the conference adopted the first Geneva Convention "for the Amelioration of the Condition of the Wounded in Armies in the Field".
+Overall, 16 countries sent a total of 26 delegates to Geneva.
+On 22 August 1864, the conference adopted the first Geneva Convention "for the Amelioration of the Condition of the Wounded in Armies in the Field.”
 Representatives of 12 states and kingdoms signed the convention:

-For both of these accomplishments, Henry Dunant became co recipient of the first Nobel Peace Prize in 1901.
+For both of these accomplishments, Henry Dunant became corecipient of the first Nobel Peace Prize in 1901.

 On 20 October 1868 the first unsuccessful attempt to expand the 1864 treaty was undertaken.
 With the 'Additional Articles relating to the Condition of the Wounded in War' an attempt was initiated to clarify some rules of the 1864 convention and to extend them to maritime warfare.
 The Articles were signed but were only ratified by the Netherlands and the United States of America.
 The Netherlands later withdrew their ratification.
-The protection of the victims of maritime warfare would later be realized by the third Hague Convention of 1899 and the tenth Hague Convention of 1907.
+The protection of the victims of maritime warfare was later realized by the third Hague Convention of 1899 and the tenth Hague Convention of 1907.

-In 1906 thirty-five states attended a conference convened by the Swiss government.
-On 6 July 1906 it resulted in the adoption of the "Convention for the Amelioration of the Condition of the Wounded and Sick in Armies in the Field", which improved and supplemented, for the first time, the 1864 convention.
+In 1906, thirty-five states attended a conference convened by the Swiss government.
+On 6 July 1906 it resulted in the adoption of the "Convention for the Amelioration of the Condition of the Wounded and Sick in Armies in the Field", which improved and supplemented, for the first time, the 1864 Convention.
 It remained in force until 1970 when Costa Rica acceded to the 1949 Geneva Conventions.

 The 1929 conference yielded two conventions that were signed on 27 July 1929.
-One, the "Convention for the Amelioration of the Condition of the Wounded and Sick in Armies in the Field", was the third version to replace the original convention of 1864.
+One, the "Convention for the Amelioration of the Condition of the Wounded and Sick in Armies in the Field," was the third version to replace the original convention of 1864.
 The other was adopted after experiences in World War I had shown the deficiencies in the protection of prisoners of war under the Hague Conventions of 1899 and 1907.
-The "Convention relative to the Treatment of Prisoners of War" was not to replace these earlier conventions signed at The Hague, rather it supplemented them.
+The "Convention relative to the Treatment of Prisoners of War" was not to replace these earlier conventions signed at The Hague; rather it supplemented them.

+There was considerable debate over whether the Geneva Convention should prohibit indiscriminate forms of warfare, such as aerial bombings, nuclear bombings and starvation, but no agreement was reached on those forms of violence.

-Inspired by the wave of humanitarian and pacifistic enthusiasm following World War II and the outrage towards the war crimes disclosed by the Nuremberg Trials, a series of conferences were held in 1949 reaffirming, expanding and updating the prior Geneva and Hague Conventions.
+Inspired by the wave of humanitarian and pacifistic enthusiasm following World War II and the outrage towards the war crimes disclosed by the Nuremberg and Tokyo trials, a series of conferences were held in 1949 reaffirming, expanding and updating the prior Geneva and Hague Conventions.
 It yielded four distinct conventions: